 - Leads stuck in inboxes instead of entering CRM pipelines

-- No automated follow-ups or welcome messages
+- No automated follow-ups, sequences, or welcome emails

 - No tracking, analytics, or segmentation